davar-playgrounds/vault-HA-fedora/README.md

 ### Run the demo

 - Within the folder where Vagrantfile and demo.yml are located execute: `vagrant up`
 - Upon successfull Ansible play run a web browser on the host hosting Vagrant VMs and access the demo web page on: http://192.168.100.104/secret.php.
-Follow the instructions :).
+Follow the instructions (username and password are set in the vars section of the client role).